jolicode/JoliNotif/doc/02-notification.md

 ### Subtitle

-Only works with AppleScriptDriver at the moment.
+Only works with AppleScriptDriver and TerminalNotifierDriver at the moment.

 ```php
 $notification->addOption('subtitle', 'This is a subtitle');